Mars Hill Church: Multisite church

 On October 16, "black-clad demonstrators" gathered in front of the Mars Hill Church in Southeast Portland to "protest the church's stance on homosexuality."
 Approximately 20 protesters, "some of whom wore kerchiefs to cover their faces, shouted profanities at adults and children," and briefly blocked the entrance of the church.
 Mars Hill Church Portland lead pastor Tim Smith expressed disagreement with the conduct of the protesters, but expressed defense of their right to free speech.

-In 2008, the church launched an online community-building network, called The City, to improve communication on all levels in the church.
-The City was purchased by the Christian publishing brand, Zondervan, before Christmas 2008.
+In 2008, the church launched an online community-building network, called The city, to improve communication on all levels in the church.
+The city was purchased by the Christian publishing brand, Zondervan, before Christmas 2008.

 Growth and influence

 In 2013, The Church Guide released a list of the "Top Churches to Watch in America".
 The link ranked churches according to how much churches could learn from the ranked churches on particular topics.
 They ranked Mars Hill Church as #3 to learn from about church growth, #3 for innovation, #2 for church planting, and #4 overall.
-The list considered data from Outreach magazine's annual lists from 2004–2012 and other sources.
+The list considered data from Outreach magazine's annual lists from 2004 to 2012 and other sources.

 In 2006, Mars Hill Church claimed $31,110,000 in assets.